Lincoln Center: Construction milestones

 In 1955, the first city institution to commit to be part of the Lincoln Square Renewal Project, an effort to revitalize the city's west side with a new performing arts complex that would become the Lincoln Center for the Performing Arts, was the Fordham Law School of Fordham University.
 In 1961, Fordham Law School was the first building to open as part of the renewal project, and in 1968, Fordham College at Lincoln Center welcomed its first students.

 The development of the condominium at 3 Lincoln Center, completed in 1991, designed by Lee Jablin of Harman Jablin Architects, made possible the expansion of The Juilliard School and the School of American Ballet.

 The center's cultural institutions also have since made use of facilities located away from the main campus.
-In 2004, the center expanded through the addition of Jazz at Lincoln Center's newly built facilities, the Frederick P. Rose Hall, at the new Time Warner Center, located a few blocks to the south.
+In 2004, the center expanded through the addition of Jazz at Lincoln Center's newly built facilities, the Frederick P. Rose Hall, at the new Time Warner Center (now the Deutsche Bank Center), located a few blocks to the south.
 In March 2006, the center launched construction on a major redevelopment plan that modernized, renovated, and opened up its campus.
 Redevelopment was completed in 2012 with the completion of the President's Bridge over West 65th Street.